ministryofjustice/hmpps-micro-frontend-components/readme/incorporating.md

     },
 ```

-Add a Component Client and Service and include methods to call the components library.
-This call requires the user token to be passed in on the `x-user-token` header.
+Add a Component model, API client and service, and include methods to call the components library.
+The API call requires the user token to be passed in on the `x-user-token` header.

+Model:
 ```typescript
 interface Component {
   html: string